 NIb3 Sleep Disorders Program successfully helps with the following components;

-- Optimize the ability of the brain for self-regulation
+- Optimization of the ability of the brain to self-regulate

 Contact us today to schedule your Free Assessment.

-Insomnia is most often thought of as both a medical sign and a symptom that can accompany several sleep, medical, and psychiatric disorders characterized by a persistent difficulty falling asleep and/or staying asleep or sleep of poor quality.
+Insomnia is most often thought of as both a medical sign and a symptom that can accompany several sleep, medical, and psychiatric disorders characterized by a persistent difficulty falling asleep, and/or staying asleep, or reduced quality of sleep.

 Types of Insomnia

 - Primary Insomnia – this is associated with a sleeping disorder that is not linked to another medical condition